How Does Motorcycle Body Armor Work? Better Advanced Protection for Your Body, Find Out 6 Key Ways.

 Most motorcycle riders know they should wear a helmet or at least know the law requires them to wear one.
 However, they still go for a ride without wearing gloves, motorcycle boots, or even a good jacket.
 There are many reasons for this, but mostly it comes down to convenience and just being lazy and being overconfident about the likelihood of an accident.
 But all the reasons for not wearing gloves, boots, or jackets are only amplified when it comes to a rider deciding whether to wear motorcycle body armor.

-The worst injury I ever had was when I was riding in Thailand with a pair of sneakers instead of anything that could’ve been considered as an excellent choice for motorcycling.
+The worst injury I ever had was when I was riding in Thailand with a pair of sneakers instead of anything that could’ve been considered an excellent choice for motorcycling.
 I spent six months regretting that decision.
 Although in the ideal perfect world, motorcycle body armor should always be worn.
 But we all know that just isn’t going to happen.

-A good compromise would be for riders to think about the type of riding they’re going to be doing, the environment, the speed, and how aggressive they’re going to be and then consider using the safety gear on at least some of their motorcycle rides.
+A good compromise would be for riders to think about the type of riding they are going to be doing, the environment, the speed, and how aggressive they’re going to be and then consider using the safety gear on at least some of their motorcycle rides.
 For any type of racing, whether it be road or off-road, motorcycle body armor should not be considered an option.
 For street riding, at least have a good back protector/spinal pad in your jacket.

 Information for this article was partially sourced and researched from the following authoritative Government, educational, corporate, and nonprofit organizations: